earthlab/earthlab.github.io/org/category/blog.md

 <div class = "prof-cert-wrapper">
 <div id = "right">
 <a href="http://bit.ly/2jc5SXy" target="_blank"><img src="{{ site.url }}/images/earth-data-analytics-professional-certificate-banner.png" alt="Get a professional Certificate in Earth Data Analytics at University of Colorado, Boulder"></a></div>
-<div id = "left">Learn about skills needed to launch a career in Earth Data Analytics / earth data science.
+<div id = "left" markdown="1">Learn about the latest skills and tools being used in the earth data science field.
+Get tips and tricks on scientific programming and learn what skills and tools will give you an edge in the job market.

-Also learn about the tools being used to work with different types of data in R and Python.
+Also learn about the tools being used to work with different types of data in `R` and `Python`.
 </div>
 </div>